Recuva – Recover deleted files for free on Windows

 Features and interface

-Recuva walks you through the entire recovery process step by step and offers both a simple and an advanced mode, depending on your experience.
+Recuva guides you through the recovery process step by step and offers both a simple and an advanced mode, depending on your experience level.
 The program supports:

-- Recovery of deleted images, documents, videos, emails, and more
+- Recovering deleted photos, documents, videos, emails, and more

 - Deep scan for a more thorough search for lost files

-- Recovery from hard drives, USB drives, SD cards, and external disks
+- Recovery from hard drives, USB drives, SD cards and external drives

-- Option to permanently delete files (secure erase)
+- Option for permanent file deletion (secure erase)

-The program also comes in a portable version that runs from a USB drive—ideal when you don’t want to install software on the system you’re trying to rescue data from.
+A portable version is also available that can run from a USB flash drive — ideal when you don’t want to install software on the system you’re trying to rescue data from.

 How to use Recuva – step by step

-1. Choose the type of files you’re looking for
+1. Choose the file type you’re looking for

-When you open the program for the first time, the wizard starts automatically.
-You’ll be asked to choose the type of files you want to recover—e.g., images, documents, videos, music, or all file types.
-Specifying the file type helps Recuva focus the search and find results faster and more accurately.
+When you open the program for the first time, it starts in wizard mode.
+You’ll be asked to select the type of files you want to recover — e.g., photos, documents, videos, music, or all file types.
+By specifying the type, you help Recuva focus the search and find results faster and more accurately.

 2. Specify where the files were deleted from

 Next, choose where on your computer the files were deleted from.
-It can be the Recycle Bin, a specific folder, a USB drive, or the entire system.
-If you’re not sure, select "I’m not sure"—Recuva will scan all available drives on the computer.
-The more precisely you can specify the location, the faster the scan will be.
+This could be the Recycle Bin, a specific folder, a USB drive, or the entire system.
+If you’re not sure, select “I’m not sure” — Recuva will then scan all available drives.
+The more precise you are, the faster the scan will be.

-You now have the option to enable Deep Scan.
-This is especially useful if the files were deleted a long time ago or if you tried recovering them before without success.
-Deep Scan takes longer than a normal scan, but it combs the drive more thoroughly and increases the chances of finding more—and more damaged—files.
+You’ll now have the option to enable Deep Scan.
+This is especially useful if the files were deleted a long time ago, or if previous recovery attempts failed.
+Deep Scan takes longer than a normal scan but combs the drive more thoroughly and increases the chance of finding more — and more damaged — files.

 4. Start the scan and wait for results

-When you start the scan, Recuva shows a progress bar indicating how far along it is.
-Regular scans take only a few minutes, while deeper scans—especially on large hard drives—can take significantly longer.
-You can stop the scan at any time and view the files that have already been found.
+When you start the scan, Recuva shows a progress bar so you can track the process.
+Standard scans usually take a few minutes, while deep scans — especially on large hard drives — can take significantly longer.
+You can cancel at any time and review files already found.

-5. Review the found files and evaluate file status
+5. Review the found files and check their status

-When the scan is finished, you’ll see a list of files the program found.
-Each file has a status indicator (green, yellow, or red) that shows how likely it is the file can be recovered correctly.
-Green means the file is in good condition, while red typically means the file is damaged or overwritten.
+When the scan is complete, you’ll see a list of files Recuva found.
+Each file has a status indicator (green, yellow, or red) that shows the likelihood of a successful recovery.
+Green means the file is in good condition, while red typically means it’s damaged or overwritten.

-6. Recover the desired files with one click
+6. Recover the files you want with one click

-Select the files you want to recover and click "Recover."
-Then choose where to save the recovered files.
-It’s strongly recommended that you do not save them in the same location they were originally deleted from—to avoid overwriting other deleted files you haven’t restored yet.
+Select the files you want to recover and click “Recover”.
+Then choose where to save them.
+It’s strongly recommended that you don’t save them to the same location they were deleted from — to avoid overwriting other deleted files you haven’t recovered yet.

 Advanced use without the wizard:

 If you prefer more control, you can disable the wizard and use the classic layout.
-Here you get detailed views, advanced filtering, and the option to select specific file types, folders, and view modes.
-You can also use the "Preview" feature to see, for example, images before deciding to recover them.
+This gives you detailed views, advanced filtering, and options to select specific file types, folders, and view modes.
+You can also use the “Preview” feature to see, for example, images before deciding to recover them.

 Ease of use and language

-The interface is intuitive and easy to navigate, and both beginners and power users will feel at home.
-Support is available via the "Online Help" link, which leads to Piriform’s official support pages.
+The program is fully available in English, and the interface is intuitive and easy to navigate.
+Both beginners and advanced users will feel at home.
+Support is available via the “Online Help” link, which leads to Piriform’s official support pages.

 Alternatives to Recuva

-If Recuva doesn’t find what you’re looking for, the following programs are worth trying:
+If Recuva doesn’t find what you’re looking for, the following programs are worth a try:

 - DiskDigger – Free alternative, especially good for USB drives and memory cards

-- 1 – Powerful but less user-friendly; supports many file types
+- PhotoRec – Powerful but less user-friendly; supports many file types

-You can find all of these on Download.dk under the data recovery category.
+You can find all of these on Holyfile in our data recovery category.